 A copy of your child's current immunization record must be on file at his/her school.

-Pupil Immunization Record FormUse this form to document vaccines as well as medical or non-medical exemptions for children enrolled in childcare, early childhood education, or school.How to request immunization records for you or your family (Link to Minnesota Department of Health Registry)
+Pupil Immunization Record FormUse this form to document vaccines as well as medical or non-medical exemptions for children enrolled in childcare, early childhood education, or school.Request immunization records for you or your family from the Minnesota Department of Health Registry.